QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-03-23-strong-moose.md

 Business model - Instead of waiting for vendors to jump in, perhaps first we become a wrapper for existing infrastructure providers.
 We could focus on being a vendor agnostic abstraction that allows them to move from one vendor to another or get the best price.

+Marketing - Sharing our idea with people, talking about our work, live streaming development.

 ## Further reading

 Please read the open letter, and the pitch from [EuroStack](https://euro-stackletter.eu/)